Willian-Girao/locally_sensitive_dmsp/sensitive_dmsp_solver/results/README.md

 team6_501 | 312228 | 307380 | 308322
 dsj1000 | X | X | X
 bonus1000 | X | X | X

+As it can be seen both by the table above as well as the bar chart bellow, the <span>&#x3B1;</span>-shape method not only has advantages on the solution quality but also on the total count of messages sent, considering that it only increases this ammount by *X%* on average.

 ![](https://github.com/Willian-Girao/locally_sensitive_dmsp/blob/master/misc/plots/exchanged_msgs.png)